 in-depth appraisal that will help you avoid paying excessive premiums or

-3. I have homeowner's insurance.
+underinsuring your jewelry 3.
+I have homeowner's insurance.
 If I my jewelry is stolen or lost will I

+automatically covered?
 You are not covered for loss or damage unless you have your jewelry appraised

 and scheduled separately.
 An appraisal will carefully document and photograph your

+jewelry piece-by-piece so you can have it properly scheduled.
+4. What is included in a jewelry appraisal?
 Each appraisal should include complete laboratory testing of your jewelry and

 an appraisal report for your records.
 The report contains such information as 1)